percona/pmm-doc/README.md

-# Documentation
+# Documentation for Percona Monitoring and Management (PMM)

+The repository is for [Documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html)

+We're looking forward to the new contributors.
+Instructions will help you.

+## Issues

+You can improve any page or section of the documentation.

+We use [JIRA](https://jira.percona.com/projects/PMM/issues) to track issues.
+You can use the Component Documentation filter for issues: [Jira – PMM - Documentation](https://jira.percona.com/issues/?jql=project+%3D+PMM+AND+component+%3D+Documentation).

+If you want to do something new, please create a task at JIRA.

 ## Install

+Installation and build documentation locally

 1. Installing Sphinx.
-We use v.1+ on production.
+We use Sphinx-doc v.1+ on production.
 If you can, install 1.6+, but a higher version will do.
 [Official instructions](https://www.sphinx-doc.org/en/master/usage/installation.html)

 	For Mac